CreatorOS/solidity-by-example/Learn.md

 ```

 ## Events
+`Event` is an inheritable member of a contract.
 `Events` allow logging to the Ethereum blockchain.
 Some use cases for events are:

 - Listening for events and updating user interface
 - A cheap form of storage

+An event generated is not accessible from within contracts, not even the one which created and emitted them.

 ```
 // SPDX-License-Identifier: MIT